 Preventing your gloves from smelling

-*To help keep gloves fresh, make sure everyone in the family has their own pair of wraps and gloves--check out FightCamp’s glove deodorizer.
+*To help keep boxing gloves fresh, make sure everyone in the family has their own pair of hand wraps and gloves--check out FightCamp’s glove deodorizer.

 Quick wraps are excellent for boxers of all levels, but especially for beginners.
-FightCamp’s own quick wraps are easy to put on, easy to clean, and have a protected slot on the wrist for your punch tracker that makes it easy to connect to the FightCamp leaderboard.
+FightCamp’s own quick wraps are simple to put on, easy to clean, and have a protected slot on the wrist for your punch tracker to connect to the FightCamp leaderboard.

 4. Keep It Clean